 Greetings, Internet Stranger, and welcome to a one day in Durban itinerary.
 Durban, South Africa doesn’t get the same amount of attention as Cape Town or Johannesburg get, but that’s a real shame.
 It’s certainly a fascinating place and just as worthy of attention as South Africa’s other cities.

 After all, where else can you learn about the wild creatures that inhabit the farmland in KwaZulu-Natal, eat delicious South African Indian food, and relax on stunning beaches?
-Join me for a one day in Durban itinerary, and you’ll learn about these and other Durban wonders.
+Join me for a day in Durban, and you’ll learn about these and other Durban wonders.

 One Day in Durban Itinerary

 If you’re looking for the perfect place to stay for our one day in Durban itinerary, you can’t go wrong with the Avondale Boutique Hotel.
 It’s located right near a happening nightlife area, but on a quiet street far from the noise.